Jessie De Priest: Politics

 Jessie De Priest's husband, Oscar, represented the Illinois Republican Party as a U.S. Representative to Congress under Herbert Hoover as President.
 In addition to being the only Black representative to serve during his three terms, he was the first Black Congressman elected in a state outside the South.
-Both Jessie and Oscar De Priest faced public censure and discrimination in face of their anti-lynching politics and presence as African American leaders on the national stage.
+Both Jessie and Oscar De Priest were strong advocates for anti-lynching legislation, which never passed.

 Jessie De Priest public image

-As seen in professional photographs taken during the De Priest's congressional years, Jessie De Priest was well-dressed and attuned to the fashion of the time.
+As seen in professional photographs taken during the De Priests' congressional years, Jessie De Priest was well-dressed and attuned to the fashion of the time.
 Her elegant self-presentation was seen as countering negative visual stereotypes of Black Americans in the media.
 This visual carried over to De Priest's mannerisms and interactions as well.
 When recalling conversations with De Priest, acquaintances described her as attentive, gracious, and well-educated.

 First Lady Lou Hoover's invitation

 On Wednesday, June 5, 1929, Jessie De Priest received a handwritten invitation requesting her attendance at a traditional tea hosted by First Lady Lou Hoover for the spouses of Congressmen.
-The tea was scheduled for 4 P.M. the following Wednesday.
-Hoover chose to deliver the invitation to De Priest in secrecy so close to the event date to avoid boycotting of the four earlier scheduled Congressional teas by Southerners angry with the presence of a Black women in the White House.
-The event and guest list were carefully planned to avoid embarrassment of the Hoovers or De Priests during the tea and avoid political fallout from citizens and representatives holding beliefs of white superiority.
+The tea was scheduled for 4 p.m. the following Wednesday.
+Hoover chose to deliver the invitation to De Priest in secrecy so close to the event date to avoid boycotting of the four earlier scheduled Congressional teas by Southerners angry with the presence of a Black woman in the White House.
+The event and guest list were carefully planned to avoid embarrassment of the Hoovers or the De Priests during the tea and to avoid political fallout from citizens and representatives holding beliefs of white superiority.

 Event

-On the day of the Congressional tea, June 12, 1929, Jessie De Priest was described by Time Magazine as "wearing an afternoon dress of Capri blue chiffon, a grey coat trimmed in moleskin, a small grey hat, moonlight grey hose, [and] snakeskin slippers.”
+On the day of the Congressional tea, June 12, 1929, Jessie De Priest was described by Time magazine as "wearing an afternoon dress of Capri blue chiffon, a grey coat trimmed in moleskin, a small grey hat, moonlight grey hose, [and] snakeskin slippers."
 Guests were served tea, sandwiches, cake, and punch, while conversing with one another in an intimate setting.
 The group of women invited were those whose views on racial politics were known and were ensured to be hospitable toward De Priest.
 They consisted of spouses of Cabinet members and Congressional wives from New York, Pennsylvania, and California, as well as Lou Hoover's sister and secretary.